teratron/magic-vibe/.magic-vibe/rules/hooks.md

 1. **Keep hooks simple**: Each hook should do one thing well.
 2. **Use descriptive filenames**: Name your hook files in a way that clearly indicates what they do.
 3. **Set appropriate priorities**: Consider the order in which hooks should execute.
-4. **Handle errors gracefully**: Make sure your hook actions can handle errors and won't break the Task Magic system if they fail.
+4. **Handle errors gracefully**: Make sure your hook actions can handle errors and won't break the Magic Vibe system if they fail.
 5. **Document your hooks**: Include a clear description of what each hook does and when it should be triggered.